"I haven't tried a Tri-Art product I didn't like. Art Noise staff are friendly, knowledgeable and just really rad. I recommend to everyone I know."

 Trying to find two-part epoxy resin to coat your painting?
 Just wait a minute right there...

 There isn't anything much more satisfying than the look of a thick crystal clear coat of epoxy resin on your painting.
 It is incredibly appealing and tempting to coat all your paintings in epoxy resin, however they have very low UV stability compared to acrylic polymer emulsion products.
-Yes it's true, some epoxy resin products have better UV stability than others, but the bottom-line is most epoxy resin will yellow, it just depends on how much time has passed.
+Yes it's true, some epoxy resin products have better UV stability than others, but the bottom-line is all epoxy resin will yellow, it just depends on how much time has passed.

 This should serve as a warning to all artists currently working with epoxy resin products that are selling their paintings - the last thing you want is a nasty call from a customer complaining about the painting they bought that is no longer as vibrant as it was when they purchased the piece.